helwy/tayar/README.md

 <div align="center">

-# Laravel Tayar - لارافل تيار
+# Tayar - تيار

 </div>

 ## Introduction - المقدمة

-Laravel Tayar is Laravel Jetstream on [Fesikh](https://en.wikipedia.org/wiki/Fesikh).
+Tayar is Laravel Jetstream on [Fesikh](https://en.wikipedia.org/wiki/Fesikh).
 It is a fork that adds some important enhancements that are not supported out of the box and can take time when setting projects up.
 This should help you avoid wasting several hours implementing these needed features for every new project you create.

 Please note that this mainly focuses on the Inertia (Vue.js) stack at the moment with some but not full attention given to the Livewire side, though it can arguably be a better starting point than Jetstream for Livewire projects if you still need the features listed.